amit2x/trolley-tracker/README.md

 - Your `.env` file is excluded from Git by `.gitignore`, so your real admin password and any local settings never get committed to the repository.
+- `ESP32/trolley/secrets.h` (your real WiFi SSID/password and Mosquitto
+  broker IP) is excluded from Git the same way — only `secrets.h.example` is committed.
+If a `secrets.h` file with real values ever ends up somewhere it shouldn't (committed, shared, or uploaded anywhere outside your machine), treat those credentials as compromised and rotate your WiFi password.
 - If you previously ran an older version of this project that stored plaintext passwords, delete `trolley.db` and re-run `database.py` + `setup_users.py` so your admin account gets recreated properly hashed.